I have not tested it via workers apparently.

 But you’re right.
 When I check what GTmetrix shows me as “request Header” it is not part of the user-agent:

-Maybe the comment is “GTmetrix” and is getting cut of by CloudFlare?
+Maybe the comment is “GTmetrix” and is getting cut of by Cloudflare?
 I cant tell sorry.
 Maybe the OP should create a ticket to ask CloudFlares support if there is a way to detect/fetch the raw full user-agent?

 But the approach of the OP seems to be right.
 As this example uses the same method: